giffordlabcvr/DIGS-for-EVEs/README.md

 ## References

-Investigations of the data generated as part this project have been described in the following publications:
+Investigations of the data generated in this project have been described in the following publications:

 1. Blanco-Melo, D., et al. (2023).
 A novel approach to exploring the dark genome and its application to mapping of the vertebrate virus ‘fossil record’. *bioRxiv*, 2023: p.
 2023.10.17.562709.